7 Game-Changing Insights: Carbon Fiber vs. Aluminum Tennis Rackets – Which Performs Better for Advanced Players?

 Consistent Performance

-Aluminum rackets offer a level of consistency that some players appreciate:
+Aluminum rackets deliver a level of consistency that some players value:

 1. Predictable flex: The uniform nature of metal means that aluminum rackets tend to have a more consistent flex pattern across the entire frame.